jro31/jethro-codes/_articles/projects/blocks-falling.md

 That's why it's the `updateBlock()` function.

-`shiftedBlock` _is_ just a copy.
-And at this moment, `shiftedBlock` is equal to the block that we want to return, so what we need to do, is copy the `shiftedBlock` object, to `block`.
+`shiftedBlock` is just a copy.
+And at this moment, `shiftedBlock` is positioned how we want `block` to be, so what we need to do, is copy the `shiftedBlock` object, to `block`.

 And the first stage of doing that, is to clear `block`... by calling `clearBlock()`.